AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ![](assets/add-custom-tags.png)

-The&nbsp;content is saved only after migration.
+The content is saved only after migration.
 The content will be saved in respective catalogs.

 # Power BI connector {#powerbiconnector}

 Learning Manager supports integration with only commercial license of Microsoft Power BI.
 It does not integrate with Microsoft Power BI on Government cloud.

-You can use integration with this connector to take advantage of your existing Power BI accounts to analyze and visualize learning data from&nbsp;Learning Manager within Power BI.
+You can use integration with this connector to take advantage of your existing Power BI accounts to analyze and visualize learning data from Learning Manager within Power BI.
 During configuration, the integration administrator can set up their Power BI workspace to be incrementally populated with two live data sets - learner transcript and user skill reports.
 You can then use all the features and power of PowerBI to develop, deploy, and distribute custom dashboards as they desire in their organizations.

 ## Configuring the connector {#configuringtheconnector}